Glossary of climate terms

 Negativity comes in degrees – sometimes companies will offset their emissions +1 (so in this case, offsetting 101 verified tCO2 per year would be enough for them to consider themselves carbon negative), but other times organisations might opt for a more conservative approach and ‘double offset’ the emissions (in this case, 200 verified tCO2 per year) to account for errors in emissions calculations.

 An organisation is carbon neutral over a specified time period if it has achieved no net increase in the global emission of greenhouse gases to the atmosphere through a combination of reduction, removal and avoidance of emissions equivalent to its own emissions within that time period.

 Read our blog on Carbon-Neutral vs. Net-Zero to learn more.

-Carbon offsetting refers to the process of compensating for greenhouse gas (GHG) emissions from industrial or other human activity by financing projects designed to make equivalent reductions of carbon dioxide in the atmosphere in exchange for carbon credits.
+Carbon offsetting refers to the process of compensating for greenhouse gas (GHG) emissions from industrial or other human activity by financing projects designed to reduce or avoid an equivalent volume of carbon dioxide from being emitted into the atmosphere, in exchange for carbon credits.
 Projects can achieve emissions reduction through removal, sequestering CO2 from the atmosphere, or preventing the release of emissions at the source.
-Examples include reforestation, renewable energy projects or direct air capture.
+Some examples include rainforest protection projects, renewable energy projects or direct air capture.

 Read our blog on everything you need to know about carbon offsets.